 The DMO and DCO have an appropriate level of clinical expertise in addition to knowledge of the local health system and services.

 If you or your child has NHS funded complex healthcare needs, you can ask the NHS for a personal health budget.
 This is an amount of money from the NHS, which patients agree with their nurse to spend on their health needs.
 The aim is to give people more choice and control over their healthcare to increase their independence.

-Healthwatch Warwickshire is the local champion for health and social care.
+Healthwatch Solihull is the local champion for health and social care.
 They are independent and are not part of NHS or care services.
 They:

 - Answer questions about local NHS and care services